caleb-kan/StudyAI/README.md

 						await  ctx.send(str(strings[i]))
 				except  Exception  as  e:
 					print(e)
-					await  ctx.send("The !research function is limited to queries under 16,384 tokens, please make your research objective shorter and concise.")
+					await  ctx.send("`The !research function is limited to queries under 16,384 tokens, please make your research objective shorter and concise.`")
 			```
     - **Remember*** to use the command responsibly and always review the summarized content to ensure its relevance and accuracy.